un-certain-tea/OpenADMET-ExpansionRx-Challenge/README.md

 - Delta learning with public ADMET data
 - Fine-tuning TabPFN
 - Finetuning https://github.com/NVIDIA-Digital-Bio/KERMT on challenge dataset.
 - AutoGluon ensemble models using the usual suspects.
-TabPFN 2.5 produced a better model in seconds than AutoGluon after 4 hours
+TabPFN 2.5 produced a better model in seconds than AutoGluon did after 4 hours

 Interestingly, none of the final models make use of ECFP4 fingerprints (binary or count-based).
 In my experiments, count-based fingerprints consistently resulted in poorer model performance.